joshbegley/nyt-latest/README.md

 `Daniel Kantor and Jay Kaskel show you how they feel.`\
 https://nytimes.com/2023/03/27/crosswords/daily-puzzle-2023-03-28.html?searchResultPosition=6

-**South Carolina Pulls Away From Maryland for 3rd Straight Final Four**\
+**South Carolina Powers to a Third Straight Final Four.
+Virginia Tech Makes Its First.**\
-`The Gamecocks wore down Maryland with their swarming defense, while Virginia Tech overpowered Ohio State to claim the last spot in Dallas.`\
+`South Carolina wore down Maryland with its swarming defense, while Virginia Tech overpowered Ohio State to claim the last spot in Dallas.`\
 https://nytimes.com/2023/03/27/sports/ncaabasketball/march-madness-monday.html?searchResultPosition=7

 **Hoping for a Comeback in a Town With Little to Come Back To**\